-The PESB is excited to offer up to twenty $18,000 grants to Washington State school districts, district consortiums, ESDs, and clock hour providers/higher education institutions (partnered with a district) interested in being the leading edge of professional learning by piloting competency-based micro-credentials.
+PESB offers up to twenty $18,000 grants to Washington State school districts, district consortiums, ESDs, and clock hour providers/higher education institutions (partnered with a district)that are interested in piloting competency-based micro-credentials.

 Micro-credentials create an opportunity for educators to “learn by doing”.
 Educators can earn micro-credentials by demonstrating a competency or skill set in their classroom.
 While working on their selected task, the educators are coached along the pathway with effective and timely feedback.
 Their work is reviewed by a group of trained educators who determine if competency has been reached.

 The micro-credential implementation contractor will provide support in terms of communication materials, registering identified participants, and support of participants on the online platform.

 |Micro-credentials ARE:||Micro-credentials are NOT:|

 Grant applicants select one micro-credential for focus.
 The three micro-credential options are: